top of page

 You’re just steps away from joining the world’s biggest and best community of bridge lovers!
 Soon you’ll be playing bridge, winning masterpoints, and reading the renowned Bridge Bulletin magazine.

-• Weekly email with bridge tips from Patty
+• Weekly email with tips to boost your game for four months

 • Ability to earn up to 20 masterpoints